Valneva SE: COVID-19 vaccine

 The company manufacturing facility in Livingston, Scotland produces the VLA2001 vaccine.

 In September 2021, Valneva announced that the UK government had cancelled their vaccine order.
-The cancellation reason was not officially given, but seems to be related to difficulties getting building materials due to Brexit and not vaccine quality.
+The cancellation reason was not officially given, but seemed to be related to difficulties getting building materials due to Brexit and not vaccine quality.

 On 14 April 2022, the UK Medicines and Healthcare products Regulatory Agency (MHRA) approved the vaccine, being the first in the world to do so.

 On 17 May 2022 the European Commission cancelled its advance purchase agreement for the vaccine which would have seen Valneva provide 60 million doses over two years.

-Other vaccines under development

-Valneva is also working on four other vaccines :